CFG Bank Arena

 CFG Bank Arena is a multipurpose arena in Baltimore, Maryland.
 This venue is located about one block away from the Baltimore Convention Center on the corner of Baltimore Street and Hopkins Place in downtown Baltimore.
 With a seating capacity of up to 14,000 for concerts, CFG Bank Arena is owned by the City of Baltimore and managed by the Oak View Group, a global sports and entertainment company.

 The venue officially opened on October 23, 1962, as the Baltimore Civic Center.
 Designed by AG Odell Jr. and Associates, it was built on the site of Old Congress Hall, where the Continental Congress met in 1776.
-The venue has been home to several Baltimore-based sports teams, most notably the Baltimore Bullets (now Washington Wizards) of the NBA from 1963 to 1973.
+The venue has been home to several Baltimore-based sports teams, most notably the Baltimore Bullets (now the Washington Wizards) of the NBA from 1963 to 1973.

 As a cornerstone for the Inner Harbor redevelopment during the 1980s, it was reopened after renovations and renamed the Baltimore Arena in 1986.
 In 2003, it was renamed 1st Mariner Arena for Baltimore-based 1st Mariner Bank, which purchased naming rights to the arena for 10 years.
 When this naming rights agreement ended in 2013, the arena returned to its "Baltimore Arena" name until convenience store chain Royal Farms purchased the naming rights in September 2014; the arena was known as Royal Farms Arena until 2022.
 After an extensive renovation, the venue reopened as CFG Bank Arena in February 2023.